Enter the applied force, pin diameter, and plate thickness into the calculator to determine the pin shear stress (single shear) and bearing stress.

 What is pin shear?

-Pin shear is the average shear that a pin will see given an applied force and diameter.
+Pin shear stress is the average shear stress a pin will see (for a single shear plane) given an applied force and diameter.
 Pin shear is used to design safe bearing and other mechanical assemblies.

 Typically the pin shear is used with the ultimate strength and factor of safety to determine the proper design setup.

-However, since the pins can hold a large amount of shear stress relative to other components, they are rarely the limiting factor.
+However, since pins can often hold a large amount of shear stress relative to other components, they are not always the limiting factor.

 Example Problem